mrslwiseman/fcc-timestamp-parser/README.md

 ### Takeaways from this project
 - Getting my chops up writing tests FIRST.
-- Getting more familiar with mocha, cjao. chai-http and BDD in general.
+- Getting more familiar with mocha, chai, chai-http and BDD in general.
 - More familiar with the Date API.